Home

 TREMONT AVENUE

 Tremont Avenue (Between Tremont Ave and West 179th Streets/Grand Concourse) opened 7/1/1933: This station was renovated in house in 1999, and is an express stop, 3 tracks and 2 island platforms.
 Prior to the renovation, the station had a full length mezzanine connecting both the north and south side.
-F/T booth is on the south side at Tremont Ave, with 3 street stairs and two stairs to each platform.
+Fulltime booth is on the south side at Tremont Ave, with 3 street stairs and two stairs to each platform.
 Street stair on West side has slightly long passageway to one block north of Tremont Ave.
 Artwork “Uptown New York” by Frank Leslie Hampton (2000) uses a mixture of glass and marble mosaics to create a full width display of a Bronx apartment building with rooftop garden, and clothes hanging out on a line to dry on a cloudy day.
-North P/T side has ghost booth (it was removed during the renovation, a sneak tactic to close booths during ongoing station renovations), 2 street stairs (one to each side of the Concourse at 179th St.) and 2 stairs to each platform.
+North Part time side has ghost booth (it was removed during the renovation, a sneak tactic to close booths during ongoing station renovations), 2 street stairs (one to each side of the Concourse at 179th St.) and 2 stairs to each platform.
 There is also one staircase at the center of each platform, this only leads to a storage area, however the passageway can still be seen from platform level.
 Artwork “Uptown New York” by Frank Leslie Hampton (2000), uses glass stone and marble to create a large, lifelike picture of the rooftop of a Bronx apartment building and the happenings on it, the clothes hanging out to dry, indicates a bright sunny day.
-This mural is as wide as the mezzanine and faces the F/T booth area.
+This mural is as wide as the mezzanine and faces the Fulltime booth area.
 Tile band and name mosaics are replicas of original purple band, before the renovation, the condition of the track walls were among the worst in the system.
-A tower sits on the south end at the Manhattan-bound platform, and is usable.
-This tower will be closed and removed once the signal system on the Concourse line is completed in 2006
+A tower was on the south end at the Manhattan-bound platform, and is now closed

 ________________________